RiV-chain/.github/profile/README.md

 - Decentralized, portable infrastructure for FinTech, AI inference, and embedded devices
 - Mesh-native networking for coordination of IP cameras, LLMs, NAS, and smart systems
-- Remote private AI services with support for:
+- Remote private inference AI with support for:
   - **LM Studio**
   - **Open WebUI**
   - **Ollama**